ioccc-src/winner/faq.md

 <div id="faq5_4">
 <div id="fix_web_site">
-### FAQ 5.4: How may I submit a fix to the IOCCC web site?
+### FAQ 5.4: How may I submit a fix to the IOCCC website?
 </div>
 </div>

-For IOCCC web site problems that relate to a particular IOCCC entry, please see [FAQ 5.2](#fix_an_entry) for information on how submit a fix to an IOCCC entry.
+For IOCCC website problems that relate to a particular IOCCC entry, please see [FAQ 5.2](#fix_an_entry) for information on how submit a fix to an IOCCC entry.

 You may open a [GitHub pull request](https://github.com/ioccc-src/winner/pulls)